DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/01-07 Meeting Notes.md

 ## Art Style
 - We are leaning heavily into the more comic book aesthetic for the game.
 - To do this, we are implementing 2D effects in a lot of places to spice up the game visually.
+- Also, we are working on using lines in the textures of models to create this effect.

 ## Animations
 - The animations for the enemies that are currently in the game need to be reworked.